SimbaDima/3_bars/README.md

 >cd C:/Users/User/PycharmProjects/firstTask

 ```
-For example script will be called main5.py, file in which contains data about bars in format JSON will be called jsonBar.txt.
+For example script will be called `main5.py`, file in which contains data about bars in format JSON will be called `jsonBar.txt`.
-Longitude these is third parameter and latitude fourth parameter in console.
+`Longitude` these is third parameter and `latitude` fourth parameter in console.
-longitude = 37.000000000000001, latitude = 55.000000000000001
+`longitude = 37.000000000000001`, `latitude = 55.000000000000001`

 ```bash